 Hoboken

-About a mile and a half, Washington Street, Hoboken’s main street is full of cafes, bakeries, sit-down restaurants, hair salons, clothing stores, and workout spots.
-View views of the Manhattan skyline, this pedestrian and bike-friendly city is the perfect spot for date night, birthday celebrations, and just about anything.
-Of course, Frank Sinatra’s hometown is known for its Italian food and spots like Sorellina, Sirenetta, and Grimaldi’s.
+About a mile and a half in length, Hoboken’s main drag of Washington Street is full of cafes, bakeries, sit-down restaurants, hair salons, clothing stores, and workout spots.
+With views of the Manhattan skyline, this pedestrian and bike-friendly city is the perfect spot for date night, birthday celebrations, and just about anything.
+Naturally, Frank Sinatra’s hometown is known for its Italian food and spots like Sorellina, Sirenetta, and Grimaldi’s.
 Summers in Hoboken come with a variety of good music, free exercise activities, and of course food.
-On most Mondays and Tuesdays throughout the summer, there are free yoga classes at Pier A Park.
-On Mondays and Tuesdays, you can also stop by Southwest Park for concerts and family fun.
-On Wednesday nights, there are movies under the stars at Pier A Park – and that’s only halfway through the week.
+On most Mondays and Tuesdays throughout the summer, there are free fitness classes at Pier A Park.
+On Wednesday nights, there are movies under the stars at various Hoboken parks.
 If you have room on Thursday, stop by Sinatra Park for a concert featuring rock, jazz, Latin, folk, and more.
 Parking can be a challenge, but no need to worry.
 Nine NJTransit lines and branches pass through Hoboken Terminal and can connect visitors from Manhattan, Montclair, Millburn, Cranford, Hackensack, Westwood, Morristown Rutherford, Clifton, Belmar, and so many more.
 Plus, the view from the terminal is phenomenal and allows easy access to both Hoboken and Jersey City.

-Exercise: Hoboken Pilates, SoulCycle, Club Pilates, Brazen Athletics
+Exercise: SoulCycle, Club Pilates, Zapp Fitness, Project Sculpt

-Indoor Activities: Hoboken Historical Society, Hoboken Fire Department Museum
+Indoor Activities: Hoboken Historical Museum, Hoboken Fire Department Museum, Ivy Mane Studio, Hudson Golf, Hudson Table

-Shopping: Little City Books, Alba Boutique, Luna Rose Decor, Wicked Scents, AxD
+Shopping: Little City Books, Alba Boutique, Luna Rose Decor, Washington General Store, Wicked Scents, AxD, Noellery, Dune + Salt

-Wellness: Drybar, Massage Envy, Wellness Lab, 718 Beauty Bar, Spesh, Salon Gotto, Alley Spa
+Wellness: 718 Beauty Bar, Salon Gotto, Alley Spa, Zen Om Studio, BOND, Hello Hydration, Aspen Prime Med Spa

 Madison

-Madison’s quaint and historic shopping district along Main Street showcases over 50 businesses offering flavorful cuisine, gift shops, second-hand clothing, and haircuts.
+Madison’s quaint and historic shopping district along Main Street showcases over 50 businesses that have flavorful cuisine, gift shops, second-hand clothing, and haircuts.
 Diners can sample Mexican, Colombian, Japanese, Thai, French, Italian, and Mediterranean.
 Noon Tea Creperie is an excellent spot for crepe cakes, egg waffles, boba tea, and a variety of other drinks.
-If you’re in need of a gift, The Pink Pear has books, candles, games, honey, coffee, and home decor.
-The Morristown Line of NJTransit passes through Downtown Madison connecting residents and visitors to Manhattan, Hoboken, South Orange, Chatham, Morristown, Hackkettsotwn, and more.
-To give you some inspiration when you visit, we have compiled a list of spots below that might just fit your fancy.
+For gifts and home accessories, The Pink Pear has books, candles, games, honey, coffee, and home decor.
+The Morristown Line of NJTransit passes through Downtown Madison connecting residents and visitors to Manhattan, Hoboken, South Orange, Chatham, Morristown, Hackettstown, and more.

-Indoor Activities: Museum of Early Trades and Crafts
+Indoor Activities: Museum of Early Trades + Crafts

 Shopping: Home Sweet Home, The Snooki Shop, Tons of Toys, The Pink Pear, The Chatham Bookseller

-Wellness: Polished Nail Lounge, Kennedy’s Barber Club, Standz Salon, NJ Advanced Acupuncture
+Wellness: Polished Nail Lounge, Strandz Salon, NJ Advanced Acupuncture

 Maplewood

-In 2021 Maplewood was voted 17 out of 25 for the coolest towns in America which makes sense as this village is bursting with charm and has a downtown full of flavors.
-You can enjoy Margherita Pizza at Arturo’s, smoothies at Green Point Juicery, and fresh-baked cookies at The Able Baker.
+In 2021, Maplewood was voted 17 out of 25 for the coolest towns in America which makes sense as this village is bursting with charm and has a downtown full of flavors.
+You can enjoy Margherita Pizza at Artie’s, smoothies at Green Point Juicery, and fresh-baked cookies at The Able Baker.
 Every fall Maplewood hosts the Art Walk and Music Fest.
 Maplewood Avenue, Baker Street, and Highland Place are shut down to vehicular traffic and customers can buy ceramics, jewelry, and more.
 The event also features dancers, live music, and a children’s corner.
-It will take place this year on October 15th.
 Dickens Village, held in December brings various scenes to life from Charles Dickens’ A Christmas Carol.
 Visitors can peek inside the little houses and look at fireplaces, stockings, and antique toys.

-Dining Options: The Able Baker, Ani Ramen, Arturo’s, Village Trattoria, Palmer’s, Green Point Juicery, Chutzpah Kitchen, Strawberry Fields, Scratch Taco
+Dining Options: The Able Baker, Ani Ramen, Artie’s, Village Trattoria, Palmer’s Bakehouse, Green Point Juicery, Chutzpah Kitchen, Strawberry Fields, Scratch Taco

-Events: Maplewoodstock Music and Art Festival, Art Walk and Music Fest, Dickens Village, Sunset Saturday Music Series
+Events: Maplewoodstock Music + Art Festival, Art Walk + Music Fest, Dickens Village, Sunset Saturday Music Series

 Outdoor Recreation: Memorial Park, Richard G Walter Park, Memorial Playground

-Shopping: Meus, Maplewood Mercantile, Word’s Bookstore, Brave Floral, Perch Home, Toy Division, Baker Street Market, The Tenth Muse Gallery
+Shopping: Meus, Maplewood Mercantile, Words Bookstore, Brave Floral, Perch Home, Toy Division, Baker Street Market, Maker + Muse

-Wellness: Victory Hair Salon, Anthony Garubo Salon, Hands-on Massage and Facial Spa, CHOP Salon
+Wellness: Victory Hair Salon, Anthony Garubo Salon, Hands-on Massage + Facial Spa, CHOP Salon

 Montclair

 Just over a mile long, Montclair’s main street, Bloomfield Avenue, showcases a variety of restaurants, bakeries, wellness centers, clothing stores, movie theaters, bookstores, and exercise spots.
 Here you can try flavors from all over the globe like Italian, French, Greek, Spanish, American, Soul, Caribbean, Mediterranean, Middle Eastern, Mexican, Colombian, Brazilian, Cuban, Japanese, Korean, Chinese, Thai, and Indian.
-If you need a gift for someone or yourself, check out DollyMoo for bath bombs and soy candles, Parcel for handmade decorations and apothecary, and Lulu Lemon for a new pair of leggings.
-During late April and early May, the Montclair Film festival features fiction, non-fiction, world cinema, and student films drawing over a thousand attendees.
+If you need a gift for someone or yourself, check out DollyMoo for bath bombs and soy candles, and Parcel for handmade decorations and apothecary.
+During late April and early May, the Montclair Film Festival features fiction, non-fiction, world cinema, and student films drawing over a thousand attendees.
 In June, Montclair hosts a notable Pride Festival featuring music, food, and more.
 Not only is Montclair pedestrian-friendly, but a block-long on-street bike lane was installed on Glenridge Avenue.
-The long-term plan here would be to connect this section to the Essex Hudson Greenway project once it begins.
+The long-term plan is to connect this section to the Essex Hudson Greenway project.

-Exercise: CYCLEBAR, Row House, Anytime Fitness, Montclair YMCA, Club Pilates
+Exercise: CYCLEBAR, Row House, Anytime Fitness, Montclair YMCA, Club Pilates, Pure Barre, The Bar Method

 Events: Montclair Pride Festival, Montclair Film Festival, Winter Wonderland

-Indoor Activities: Doin’ Dishes, The Claridge, Montclair Art Museum, Montclair Public Library, Studio Montclair, Wellmont Arts Plaza
+Indoor Activities: Doin’ Dishes, The Claridge, Montclair Art Museum, Montclair Public Library, Studio Montclair, Wellmont Arts Plaza, Mud Clay Studio, Montclair Indoor Golf Club, Alchemy Scent Bar

-Wellness: Hand & Stone Massage and Facial Spa, Bangz Salon & Wellness Spa
+Wellness: Hand + Stone Massage + Facial Spa, Bangz Salon + Wellness Spa, Woodhouse Day Spa

 Morristown

 Since the birth of this nation, Morristown has been at the crossroads of culture, commerce, and community.
 This vibrant and diverse town has over 100 businesses in its downtown and so much to offer.
 Patrons travel the streets of Morristown and sample American, Middle Eastern, Mediterranean, Italian, Irish, French, German, Polish, Greek, Mexican, Thai, and Japanese food.
-The Morristown Green, situated in the center of the downtown serves as a fantastic spot for picnics and getting take out.
+The Morristown Green, situated in the center of downtown, serves as a fantastic spot for picnics and getting takeout.
 NJTransit’s Morristown Line passes through Downtown Morristown connecting residents and visitors to Manhattan, Hoboken, Orange, Millburn, Summit, Denville, Netcong, and more.
-To give you some inspiration when you visit, we have compiled a list of spots below that are sure to make you come back.

-Dining Options: Millburn Deli, The Godfather of Morristown, End of Elm, Beanie’s Ice Cream, Stack Creamery
+Dining Options: Millburn Deli, The Godfather of Morristown, End of Elm, Beenie’s Ice Cream, Stack Creamery

-Indoor Activities: AMC, Mayo Performing Arts Center, The Morristown and Morris Township Public Library, Morristown Masonic Center Museum & Library, Macculloch Hall Historical Museum
+Indoor Activities: AMC, Mayo Performing Arts Center, The Morristown + Morris Township Public Library, Morristown Masonic Center Museum + Library, Macculloch Hall Historical Museum, Washington’s Headquarters

-Shopping: Athleta, Merzatta, 23 South, Elliott’s Flower Shoppe, Apricot Dried Fruits & Nuts
+Shopping: Athleta, Merzatta, 23 South, Apricot Dried Fruits + Nuts

 Wellness: Laboratory Hair Studio, Bloom, Massage Heights, Salone Pisani, Blowout Salon